ibm-cloud-docs/secrets-manager/secret-rotate-auto.md

 {: #schedule-auto-rotate-custom-credentials-api}
 {: api}

-The following example request creates an automatic rotation policy for a Custom credentials (`custom_credentials`) secret.
+The following example request creates an automatic rotation policy for a `custom_credentials` secret.
 When you call the API, replace the ID variables and IAM token with the values that are specific to your {{site.data.keyword.secrets-manager_short}} instance.
-{: curl}

 ```sh
 curl -X PATCH